fbpx

 2. The exam board might change the grade boundaries.
 They may move them up or down.

-It’s interesting to see how they change over time.
-They don’t usually move by more than one number.
+It’s interesting to see how the grade boundaries have changed over time.
+They don’t usually move by more than one number, however, after covid, there was more of a change.
+Compare 2019 to 2022.
+Compare 2022 below to 2023 above.

 I am happy to reply to art teachers who comment below, but if you are a student wanting to know what grade you will get, I will not respond as it is your own teacher’s job to answer your questions.
 (I’ve had far too many and have just deleted then all.)